isabelladegen/insulin-need/README.md

 # Finding temporal patterns in insulin needs for people with Type 1 Diabetes

-This project is the source code for the study published in the following paper.
+This project is the source code for the study published in the [paper](https://doi.org/10.48550/arxiv.2211.07393) below.
 Please cite as following in your work:

 BibTeX:
 ```